angular-ui/ui-router/ISSUE_TEMPLATE.md

 (type expected behavior here)

-#### Link to Plunker or stackblitz that reproduces the issue (if you want a response to your issue, provide a reproduction):
+#### Link to Plunker or stackblitz that reproduces the issue:

-( http://bit.ly/UIR-Plunk1 )
+( if you want a response to your issue, provide a way to reproduce it ) ( http://bit.ly/UIR-Plunk1 )
 ( https://stackblitz.com/edit/ui-router-angularjs )